RKeaves/mod-bonus-updater-unit3d/README.md

 _A userscript for updating seed bonus values on dashboard edit pages across unit3d-based trackers._

 This script automates the process of updating the seed bonus for multiple users.
-For each username listed in an uploaded `.txt` file, the script navigates to the corresponding dashboard edit page, sets the seed bonus to a specified value (default is **20000**), and applies user-configurable delays before and after each update.
-A floating control panel remains visible during the process to display progress and allow adjustments.
+For each username listed in an uploaded `.txt` file, the script navigates to the corresponding dashboard edit page, sets the seed bonus to a specified value (default is **20000**), and applies user-configurable delays before and after each update.progress and allow adjustments.

 <p align="center">
   <img src="https://ptpimg.me/g714zc.png" alt="Tracker Icon"">